-The next time you have a lot riding on a hotly-contested ping pong game (say, ringside seats to the Conor McGregor vs Floyd Mayweather fight), you may want to pull out a sneak attack like the behind-the-back bamboozler.
+The next time you have a lot riding on a hotly-contested ping pong game (say, front row seats to a Lakers-Clippers game at Staples Center), you may want to pull out a sneak attack like the behind-the-back bamboozler.

 While the odds of connecting on the shot may be as slim as McGregor connecting against Mayweather, when it happens, the results are jaw dropping.

 With enough practice, one may even employ the nearly indefensible shot even in tournament play.
 Notice in both example clips above, the victim is at first flummoxed, then reluctantly congratulatory.